fstengel/m5LvglFiles/readme.md

-# Basic input device library for an M5Stack
+# Basic input device library for an M5Stack with LittlevGL

 ## Installation

 The best way is to create a folder named `m5inputs` in the `/lib` folder (to be created if it does not exist) and copy files `__init__.py`, `m5encoder.py`, `keypad.py` and `m5buttons.py` in that folder.

-Check from REPL
+## The search path

+You may want to check if the package is in the search path.
+Check from REPL:

 ```Python
 import sys